OliviaD00/Big-Data-Project-ELK/README.md

 1. **Why Nifi and not Kafka ?**

 For the knowledge of the tool.
-Members of our group have already used Nifi in intership and no one has already Kafka.
-But we will test it with the other part of our project.
+Members of our group have already used Nifi during previous interships and no one has already been deeply through Kafka.
+Nonetheless, we will test Kafka with the other part of our project.

 2. **Why Docker and not Kubernetes ?**

 The two are very useful to deploy projects and version of the software.
-But we didn't need clusters and orchestrations of containers like Kubernetes provide.
+But we didn't need many clusters and a big orchestration of containers like Kubernetes provide.
 Docker has furthermore lighter and faster deployment of containers, which is useful for a POC.

 3. **Why Kibana and Nifi and not Power BI ?**

-Even if Power BI can be very useful with CSV files and make quickly some transformations of the data and very simple and powerful visualisation, we didn't choose it because :
+Even if Power BI can be very useful with CSV files, it enables quick and simple transformations, and provides a large set of vizualisations, we didn't choose it because :
 - Our project focuses on the open source distributed platform Elasticsearch which uses Kibana as Dataviz tool
 - Power BI can be limited with the analyse of tweets or maybe with PDF file (CV)
 - The free version is limited

-### Architecture of the project
+### Architecture of the project /

 #### Ingestion of CV's Data